skrusche63/spark-weblog/README.md

 ### Insights from Web Logs

-Spark and Spark SQL are big data (mining) tools, that make it very easy to retrieve fasts insights from large-scale datasets.
+Spark and Spark SQL are big data (mining) tools, that make it very easy to retrieve fast insights from large-scale datasets.
 The following example describes how mining results, represented as Spark compliant data structures, are further evaluated by applying SQL queries.

 The dataset below is the result of a (first) mining task, applied to the web server log data:
 ```